-The Scheduled tasks function is available to administrators and is found in the left-hand side pane, under Administration.
+The Scheduled tasks function is available to administrators and is found in the left-hand side pane, or on the top right toolbar depending on the chosen orientation, under Administration.
 The Scheduled tasks function allows you to schedule a task, that could be a process or a rule for example to send reminder emails.

 How to get started